ima-nyush/Critical-Data-Visualization-F19/labs/lab1/README.md

 ### Collect data with Google Forms

-In class I will demonstrate how to use [Google Forms](https://docs.google.com/forms/) to collect data and then turn it into a format that is easy to work with using [this trick](http://blog.pamelafox.org/2013/06/exporting-google-spreadsheet-as-json.html).
+[Here is a tutorial](https://github.com/leoneckert/cdv-fall19/tree/master/labs/collect-data-google-form) guiding you through using [Google Forms](https://docs.google.com/forms/) to collect data and then turn it into a format that is easy to work with using [this trick](http://blog.pamelafox.org/2013/06/exporting-google-spreadsheet-as-json.html).

 Today, we will all use the same dataset collected using this method.
 It is here for you to **copy and paste** (will update in class):